 Web accessibility in America is a legislative grey area, but color contrast doesn’t have to be.

 Web accessibility has never been a sexy topic, but it’s not supposed to be.
-At its most foundational level, accessibility is about designing experiences that can be enjoyed by the widest range of people possible, and this includes choosing colors that are visible to the widest range of users.
+At its most foundational level, designing for accessibility is about creating experiences that can be enjoyed by the widest range of people possible, and this includes choosing colors that are visible to the widest range of users.

 How do you know if your color choices are accessible?
 It all comes down to color contrast and the ratio between your background and foreground colors.